srilovesflutter/flutterexamples/README.md

 # flutterexamples
 Here you can find my flutter examples.
+I've also written number of articles for the same on https://fluttercentral.com/

 animatedicon example